OM shum shukraya namah

 Unless Surya also occupies bhava-2, less attention is invested into the knowledge of the father's line.

 This family enjoys familiar foods and holiday gatherings; often traditional temple discourses frame their celebratory meals.

-The family culture values financial wealth as the strongest assurance of emotional security .
+The family culture values affluence as the strongest assurance of emotional security .
 This lineage produces nursing caretakers who provide sustenance, shelter, and foundational education (not advanced philosophical discourse, but definitely the basics are provided).

 Often they gather near a lake or ocean, take holidays at the seacoast, or relax at a favorite fishing spot.